poi-bundler/website/docs/guide/cli-usages.md

 }
 ```

-Now you can run `yarn build` to create a production build and `yarn start` to start a dev server for your project.
+Now you can run `yarn build` to create a production build and `yarn dev` to start a dev server for your project.

 ## Modes